 Install QPacker and work through some examples of using it to build applications

-The installer will ask you for an installation directory.
+The installer will also prompt for an installation directory.

 Set your Git username and email: